bwiklund/litebrite/README.md

 litebrite
 ===

 A pointcloud rendering toy.
-Built with threejs, webgl, and a sprinkle of jquery.
+Built in coffeescript, with threejs, webgl, and a sprinkle of jquery.

 As it's using buffered geometry, and can handle quite a few particles at once.